dzmitry-lahoda/NetStack/README.md

 4. Malleability and partial code reuse
 5. Code readability and maintainability

-Optimized for heterogenous data in one packet, not stream of same data in each packet.
+#### Domains

-Optimized for games, may be usable in high end CPU in robotics and iot processors.
+- Optimized for heterogenous data in one packet, not stream of same data in each packet.
-Optimized for 64 bits CPU and vectorized compilers.
+- Optimized for games, may be usable in high end CPU in robotics and iot processors.
-Not optimized for big data or large data compression-storage.
+- Optimized for 64 bits CPU and vectorized compilers.
-Not optimized for very low memory very low end very low bits devices.
+- Not optimized for big data or large data compression-storage.

 ## Not
   - No fluent interface as it adds performance overhead.
-  - Game only and game specific optimizations (like Possible Visible Set compression)
+  - No domain specific optimizations (like Possible Visible Set compression or Skip Send or Send only to Specific device or other semantics)

 ## Collections.Concurrent
   - ArrayQueue is Single-producer single-consumer first-in-first-out non-blocking queue